RisottoMan/AutoEvent/Docs/Problem.md

 ----
  >  You need a map to run a mini-game.
  - You need to download *Schematic.tar.gz* from the [latest release](https://github.com/KoT0XleB/AutoEvent-Exiled/releases/latest) and unzip it to the folder where the schematics should be located.
- - If you don't know where to install schematics or maps, click [here](https://github.com/KoT0XleB/AutoEvent/blob/main/Docs/Installation.md).
+ - If you are using Exiled, then unzip the archive in ``EXILED/Configs/AutoEvent/Schematics``
+ - If you are using NWApi, then unzip the archive in ``PluginAPI/plugins/global/AutoEvent/Schematics``
    - Ensure that the maps are added to the proper directory defined in the `schematics_directory_path` config.
    - Ensure that the directory defined has proper read/write permissions, and is actually a valid directory.
      - In pterodactyl the config must be in the `/home/container/` directory.